-- Anatomy of the thorax: thoracic wall, lungs - Pulmonary mechanics: pulmonary and alveolar ventilation, mechanics of ventilation, gas transfer - Gross anatomy of the heart, and its development - The heart as a pump: electrical properties of heart muscle; electrocardiography; mechanical events of the cardiac cycle; autonomic control; control of cardiac output - The coronary circulation and its control: anatomy of the coronary circulation; myocardial oxygen consumption; regulation of coronary blood flow; disturbances in coronary circulation - Peripheral circulation: organisation of vasculature; biophysics of circulation; arterial pulse; blood pressure measurement; regulation of blood pressure; hypertension; hypotension and shock - Gas exchange and transport: composition of air; partial pressures; $O_2$ and $CO_2$ transport; regulation of breathing, hypoxia
+- Anatomy of the thorax: thoracic wall, lungs - Pulmonary mechanics: pulmonary and alveolar ventilation, mechanics of ventilation, gas transfer - Gross anatomy of the heart, and its development - The heart as a pump: electrical properties of heart muscle; electrocardiography; mechanical events of the cardiac cycle; autonomic control; control of cardiac output - The coronary circulation and its control: anatomy of the coronary circulation; myocardial oxygen consumption;

-• The heart under stress (exercise): muscle blood flow; physiological adjustment during exercise; oxygen consumption; types of exercise; training and its benefits.
+- regulation of coronary blood flow; disturbances in coronary circulation - Peripheral circulation: organisation of vasculature; biophysics of circulation; arterial pulse; blood pressure measurement; regulation of blood pressure; hypertension; hypotension and shock - Gas exchange and transport: composition of air; partial pressures; O2 and CO2 transport; regulation of breathing, hypoxia - The heart under stress (exercise): muscle blood flow; physiological adjustment during exercise; oxygen consumption; types of exercise; training and its benefits. - Correlate the structures of the throrax & thoracic viscera to clinical conditions. - Radiological anatomy of the thorax. - Correlate common clinical-developmental anomalies of the thorax & its viscera.

-6. THE ALIMENTARY SYSTEM & NUTRITION MODULE

-Timing & duration: 4 weeks during Term 4
+6. THE ALIMENTARY SYSTEM & NUTRITION MODULE Timing & duration: 4 weeks during Term 4